KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 Based on these three examples, actions that are _absolute_ do not require transformations while actions that are _relative_ do require transformations.
 Furthermore, only non-desetricture _relative_ actions require transformations.
 Relative actions are:
 1. SplitWireAction: The user clicks on a wire and drags, which splits the wire into two and inserts a port in the middle.
 	- Solution?: Adjust the action so it includes a position, so it can find the wire closest to the chosen point, connected to the signal.
+The provided wire GUID is just a hint providing the attached signal.
 This helps preserve intent.
 2. SnipAction: The user deletes a port and merges the two wires together.
 	- Solution?: See above